core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a secure group request with the Group Flag set to 1, following the procedure in {{sec-message-reception}}, a server proceeds as described in Section 8.2 of {{RFC8613}}, with the following modifications.

-* In step 2, the decoding of the compressed COSE object follows {{compression}}.
+* In step 2, the decoding of the compressed COSE object follows {{compression}} of this document.
 In particular:

    - If the server discards the request due to not retrieving a Security Context associated to the OSCORE group, the server MAY respond with a 4.02 (Bad Option) error.
 When doing so, the server MAY set an Outer Max-Age option with value zero, and MAY include a descriptive string as diagnostic payload.

    - If the received 'kid context' matches an existing ID Context (Gid) but the received 'kid' does not match any Recipient ID in this Security Context, then the server MAY create a new Recipient Context for this Recipient ID and initialize it according to Section 3 of {{RFC8613}}, and also retrieve the associated public key.
 Such a configuration is application specific.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the server SHALL stop processing the request.

-* In step 4, the Additional Authenticated Data is modified as described in {{sec-cose-object}}.
+* In step 4, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.

 * In step 6, the server also verifies the counter signature using the public key of the client from the associated Recipient Context.
 In particular: